Perspective | Belmont could be an NCAA tournament Cinderella — if it gets the chance

 “We’d built up certain expectations with our success,” he said earlier this week.
 “I’d gotten to the point where winning was a relief and losing was misery.”
 He paused.
 “Actually, worrying about losing had become miserable.
 I’d come to dread game day.
 That’s not the way it should be.”

 Casey Alexander had played for Byrd at Belmont for four years — and had been the starting point guard on an NAIA Final Four team in 1995, his senior season.
 He went to work for Byrd as a student assistant and stayed 16 years before getting his first head coaching job in 2011 at Stetson.
-Two years later, he was back in Nashville, coaching at Lipscomb, which is two miles away from Belmont.
+Two years later, he was back in Nashville, coaching at Lipscomb, which is two miles from Belmont.

 “We live a long par 5 away from each other now,” Byrd said, using a golf term since there are few things he loves in life more than playing and talking about golf.